rhroberts/yatta/README.md

 yatta is a stopwatch-style time tracker that stores task information and provides some reporting and visualization tools.

 There are two main components of yatta: *tasks* and *records*.
 Tasks are what you track.
 They are unique and reusable.
 Information about tracked tasks are stored as records.
-In general, the format of a yatta command is `yatta [VERB] [NOUN]`.
-Tasks and records are nouns.
-The verbs are the commands `track`, `list`, `edit`, `delete`, etc. The `track` command is specific to tasks, but all other commands can be applied to both tasks and records.
+In general, the format of a yatta command is `yatta [COMMAND] [TASK/RECORD]`.
+The `track` command is specific to tasks, but all other commands can be applied to both tasks and records.

 #### Track a task